Pesticide Storage & Disposal – A Quick Guide for Home Use

 Introduction

-Chemicals such as pesticides must be stored and disposed of correctly in order to maintain their effectiveness and minimize potential risks to human health and the environment.
-This publication will provide general guidelines to help you properly store or dispose of a pesticide and its container.
+Chemicals, such as pesticides, must be stored and disposed of correctly to maintain their effectiveness and minimize potential risks to human health and the environment.
+This publication provides general guidelines for properly storing or disposing of a pesticide and its container.

 Read the Label

 Before you purchase or use a pesticide, read the label for directions on storage and disposal.
-Storage and disposal directions are listed in the “Directions for Use” section of the pesticide label.
-Here you will also find statements such as “Keep out of reach of children and pets” or “Do no reuse or refill this container.”
+This information is listed in the “Directions for Use” section of the pesticide label.
+Here you will also find statements such as “Keep out of reach of children and pets” or “Do not reuse or refill this container.”

 Proper Pesticide Storage

-Properly storing pesticides is essential to keeping people, animals, and the environment safe, and can help prevent pesticide accidents and spills.
-When shopping for pesticide products, be sure to read the label instructions about storage to be sure you have an appropriate place to store the product.
+Properly storing pesticides is essential for keeping people, animals, and the environment safe, and can help prevent pesticide accidents and spills.
+When shopping for pesticide products, refer to the label for storage instructions to be sure you have an appropriate place to store the product.
 All pesticide product labels are different, so it is important to read each one before purchase.
-Below are some quick and easy tips to help keep your chemical storage area tidy and safe:
+After choosing a product, follow these tips to help keep your chemical storage area tidy and safe:

-• Choose a location that protects people, animals, and the environment from accidental exposure, while providing protection from temperature extremes and excess moisture.
+- Choose a location that protects people, animals, and the environment from accidental exposure, while shielding pesticides from temperature extremes and excess moisture.

-• Store pesticides out of the reach of children and pets, preferably in a well-ventilated locked cabinet or area.
+- Store pesticides out of the reach of children and pets, preferably in a well-ventilated locked cabinet or area (fig. 1).

-• Always store pesticides in their original containers complete with labels, and never transfer them into other containers like soda bottles.
+- Always store pesticides in their original containers, complete with labels.
+Never transfer them into other containers, such as soda bottles.

-• Never store pesticides in cabinets with food or animal feed.
+- Never store pesticides in cabinets where food or animal feed is stored.

-• Do not store pesticides in a location that is prone to flooding or where they might leak or spill into wells, drains, groundwater or surface water.
+- Do not store pesticides in a location prone to flooding or where they might leak or spill into wells, drains, groundwater, or surface water.

-• Do not stockpile pesticides.
-Keep only the amount you will need in the near future or in the season when the pest is active.
+- Do not stockpile pesticides.
+Purchase only the amount you need for the year or season in which the pest is active.

-• Temperature extremes can damage pesticide containers and degrade the chemicals in pesticides.
+- Temperature extremes can damage pesticides and their containers.
 Always consult the label for instructions on proper storage temperatures.

 Proper Pesticide Disposal

 Refer to the pesticide product label for instructions on pesticide disposal.
 As a pesticide handler, it is your responsibility to follow these directions when dealing with empty pesticide containers or excess pesticides.
 Not following the directions on the label can lead to improper disposal, which can put your health, the health of others, and the environment at risk.
-Check out the tips below to help you with safe and proper pesticide disposal:
+Use these tips to help ensure pesticides are disposed of safely and properly:

-• Avoid storing large quantities of pesticides.
+- Avoid storing large quantities of pesticides.
 This will keep you from having to dispose of excess chemicals.
-Purchase only the amount you need for the year or season in which the pest is active.

-• Do not mix more than the amount needed for a job, and apply it according to label instructions.
+- Do not mix more than the amount needed for a job.
+Apply the pesticide according to label instructions.

-• If you end up with excess usable pesticide, consider using it for treatment on a different intended application site.
-If no application is necessary, you may be able to find another person who can use the pesticide as directed.
+- If you end up with excess usable pesticide, consider applying it to a different intended application site.
+If no application is necessary, look for another person who can use the pesticide as directed.

-• Consult the pesticide product label for information about disposal of excess pesticide.
-You can also contact your local Extension agent or the Virginia Department of Agriculture and Consumer Services, Office of Pesticide Services for information about pesticide disposal programs.
+- Consult the pesticide label for instructions on disposing of excess product.
+If the label does not provide this information, contact your local Extension agent or the Virginia Department of Agriculture and Consumer Services, Office of Pesticide Services, for details about pesticide disposal programs.

-• Never pour excess pesticides down any drain!
-This can lead to contamination of ground water, surface water, and/or sewage treatment facilities.
+- Never pour excess pesticides down any drain!
+This can contaminate groundwater, surface water, and/or sewage treatment facilities.
 Never burn, bury, or dump excess pesticides.

-• Read the directions on the label for proper disposal of empty containers.
+- Read the label for directions on proper disposal of empty containers.
 Never reuse a pesticide container for any other purpose!
-Once empty and rinsed, be sure to puncture the container so it cannot be reused.
+Once empty and rinsed, be sure to puncture the container so it cannot be reused (aerosols are the exception and should never be punctured).

-Additional considerations include taking regular inventory of your products and keeping supplies for accidental spills on hand.
-Taking a regular inventory of your pesticide products allows you to: keep track of the products you have (or the products you may need); visually inspect the product packaging to make sure it is intact (i.e., no cracks or tears in the packaging that could lead to leaks); and decide which products need to be used based on their shelf life (i.e., using older pesticides first).
+Taking a regular inventory of your pesticide products allows you to: keep track of the products you have (or may need); visually inspect the product packaging to make sure it is intact (i.e., no cracks or tears that could lead to leaks); and decide which products need to be used based on their shelf life (i.e., using older pesticides first).

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.